Best Shrimp Tank Kits (2026): Complete Buyer's Guide

 Live plants aren't mandatory, but they make a huge difference:

-"Get a lot of live plants.
-IME live plants are the lifeline to keeping parameters stable." - r/shrimptank
+""Get a lot of live plants.
+IME live plants are the lifeline to keeping parameters stable." — r/shrimptank community

 Easy beginner plants: